-NOTE: It is expected of all students to write the promotional test in CSIL1511 before the lectures for the first year of study commence.
-Students who pass the promotional test with at least 70%, are exempted from class attendance, but still need to register for CSIL1511.
-This module is compulsory for the successful completion of a qualification in the Faculty of the Humanities.
+NOTE: It is expected of all students to write the promotional test in CSIL1561.
+Students who pass the promotional test with at least 70%, are exempted from class attendance, but still need to register for CSIL1561.

-4.2.2 Compulsory module (in second year of study) (16 credits)
+4.2.2 Compulsory module (16 credits)

-As per the UFS General Rules, UFSS1504 (UFS101) is compulsory and a pre-requisite for degree completion.
+As per the UFS General Rules, UFSS1504 is compulsory and a pre-requisite for degree completion.
 Students in the extended programme, who passed SCLL1508, and students from the Higher Certificate, who passed (SCLL1414 + SCLL1524) will receive recognition for UFSS1512, which is equivalent to the first semester of UFSS1504.
 These students will then register for UFSS1522, a second semester module, which is equivalent to the second semester of UFSS1504.
-Mainstream students will register for UFSS1504, which is equal to UFS101.
+Mainstream students will register for UFSS1504.